zaghl0ul/FapTracker/TIME_COMPARISONS_FEATURE.md

    - Space (astronomical events, missions)
    - Technology (processes, operations)

+2. **Display Logic**:
+   - 3 random comparisons are selected on app startup
+   - Pinned comparisons are prioritized in the display
+   - When you pin a comparison, it will always be displayed
+   - Unpinned comparisons are randomly rotated each time you refresh

-2. **Calculation Logic**:
+3. **Calculation Logic**:
    - Each comparison has a defined time value in minutes
    - Your total tracked time is divided by each comparison's time value
    - Results show how many times you could have completed each activity

-3. **Pinning System**:
+4. **Pinning System**:
-   - You can pin up to 5 favorite comparisons
+   - You can pin favorite comparisons by tapping the bookmark icon
-   - Pinned comparisons are displayed at the top of the list
-   - Pins are persisted between app sessions

-4. **Regeneration Feature**:
-   - Press the refresh icon to get new comparison ideas
-   - The system maintains a diverse mix of comparison categories
-   - Pinned comparisons are preserved during regeneration
+   - Pinned comparisons are preserved between app sessions
+   - You can unpin a comparison by tapping the bookmark icon again
+   - You can pin up to 5 comparisons at a time

 ## Using the Feature